• tonygiorgio 10 months ago

 Another interesting point is that it was 10 out of 10 cities they’ve tested.
 So the amount of Texas cities is likely way higher.

-• doodlebugging an hour ago
+• doodlebugging 10 months ago

 They do provide enough information to identify the cities.
 You just have to read the actual paper and check their disclosures.
 I found it relatively easy to determine which two cities in my region were sampled.